ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 differentiate them using datagram contexts ({{datagram-contexts}}).

 Such protocols can define a new Capsule type that is used to register a context ID with the peer endpoint.
-Registering a context ID is the action by which and endpoint informs its peer of the semantics and format of a given context.
+Registering a context ID is the action by which an endpoint informs its peer of the semantics and format of a given context.

 For example, if a new method needed to define a non-default context for the